-- 2.1 The meeting may wish to recall that the frequency Interference-free operation of Global Navigation Satellite System (GNSS) is essential.
-The meeting may further wish to note that the frequency band 1 559 1 610 MHz, is used for elements of GNSS. - 2.2 The PBN GNSS TF/3 meeting was apprised on the International Telecommunication Union (ITU) process, where footnotes Nos.
+2.1 The meeting may wish to recall that the frequency Interference-free operation of Global Navigation Satellite System (GNSS) is essential.
+The meeting may further wish to note that the frequency band 1 559 - 1 610 MHz, is used for elements of GNSS.

+- 2.2 The meeting may wish to note that the International Telecommunication Union (ITU) process, where footnotes Nos.
 5.362B and 5.362C allowing the operation of the fixed service in some countries on a primary basis until 1 January 2010 and on a secondary basis until 1 January 2015.
-The above band is allocated, on a worldwide, primary basis, to the Aeronautical Radio Navigation service (ARNS) and to the Radio Navigation-Satellite Service (RNSS).

-- 2.3 The meeting may wish to note that the band already supports operation of two prime elements of GNSS that are the Global Navigation Satellite System (GLONASS) and Global Positioning System (GPS), the standards for which have been adopted into ICAO SARPs.
-SARPs for other RNSS systems, such as the European Galileo system, are under-development. - 2.4 The PBN GNSS TF/3 meeting was apprised of the Studies undertaken in preparation for WRC-2000 indicate that a geographical separation distance exceeding line-of-sight (in the order of 400 km) between aircraft using GNSS and stations of the fixed service is required to ensure safe operation of GNSS. - 2.5 The above restriction is very severe which can prohibit the safe use of GNSS over wide areas around any fixed service installation, where a fixed service to be introduced into this band could raise a harmful interference situations leading disruption to GNSS, affecting the safety of aircraft in flight.
+The above band is allocated, on a worldwide, primary basis, to the Aeronautical Radio Navigation service (ARNS) and to the Radio Navigation-Satellite Service (RNSS). - 2.3 The meeting may further wish to note that the band already supports operation of two prime elements of GNSS that are the Global Navigation Satellite System (GLONASS) and Global Positioning System (GPS), the standards for which have been adopted into ICAO SARPs.
+SARPs for other RNSS systems, such as the European Galileo system, are under-development. - 2.4 The PBN GNSS TF/4 took note of the earlier Studies undertaken in preparation for WRC-2000 indicate that a geographical separation distance exceeding line-of-sight (in the order of 400 km) between aircraft using GNSS and stations of the fixed service is required to ensure safe operation of GNSS. - 2.5 The above restriction is very severe which can prohibit the safe use of GNSS over wide areas around any fixed service installation, where a fixed service to be introduced into this band could raise a harmful interference situations leading disruption to GNSS, affecting the safety of aircraft in flight.
 Thus, the WRC-2000 agreement to terminate all use by the fixed service in this band in 2015 still constitutes a severe and unacceptable constraint on the safe and effective use of GNSS in some areas of the world.
-It is, therefore, recommended that deletion of these allocations be effective from 2011. - 2.6 The PBN GNSS TF/3 meeting agreed that good coordination with the radio frequency regulators and civil aviation experts is essential, where the civil aviation's experts are required to educate the radio regulator on the importance of civil aviation frequency spectrum requirements, and seek their support for aviation spectrum needs at WRC meetings - 2.7 The PBN GNSS TF/3 meeting noted that the following States (Egypt, Iraq, Israel, Jordan, Qatar, Sudan, Syrian Arab Republic, and Yemen) have their States names under footnotes 5.362C.
-Accordingly, the PBN GNSS TF/3 meeting urged these States to delete their names from footnote 5.362C in order to allow interference free GNSS signal and agreed to the following Draft Conclusion:
+It is, therefore, recommended that deletion of these allocations be effective from 2011. - 2.6 The PBN GNSS TF/4 meeting agreed that good coordination with the radio frequency regulators and civil aviation experts is essential, where the civil aviation's experts are required to work closely with radio regulator to highlight the importance of civil aviation frequency spectrum requirements, and seek their support for aviation spectrum needs at WRC meetings. - 2.7 The PBN/GNSS TF/4 meeting noted that the following States (Egypt, Iraq, Israel, Jordan, Qatar, Sudan, Syrian Arab Republic, and Yemen) have their States names under footnotes 5.362C.
+Accordingly, the meeting urged these States to delete their names from footnote 5.362C in order to allow interference free GNSS signal The meeting is requested endorse the following Draft Conclusion emanating from PBN/GNSS TF/4 meeting:

-DRAFT CONCLUSION 3/XX: PROTECTION OF GNSS SIGNAL
+DRAFT CONCLUSION 4/5: PROTECTION OF GNSS SIGNAL